pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 ## Technical Challenges and Solutions

-### 1. Loss of Error Information
+### 1. Lost Error Information

-**Challenge**: After multiple layers of wrapping, original error information is hard to trace.
+**Challenge**: After multiple wrappings, the original error information is hard to trace.

 **Solution**:
-- Use `%w` formatting to preserve error chains.
+- Use `%w` formatting to preserve the error chain.
 - Use `errors.Unwrap` and `errors.Is/As` for error tracing.
-- Combine with logging libraries (zap, logrus) for complete error chain logging.
+- Combine with logging libraries (e.g., zap, logrus) to record the full error chain.

 **Example:**